PaddyMcbreen/RDS_Blue_Green/README.md

 # ------------------------------------------------

 # What DB Instances can use Blue/Green Deployments?
-Currently, Blue/Green Deployments are supported for the following: <b>
+Currently, Blue/Green Deployments are supported for the following: <break>
 RDS for MariaDB <b>
 RDS for MySQL<b>
 RDS for PostgreSQL